gbb/fast_map_intersection/README.md

 NEWS
 ====

-v1.
-Presented at FOSS4G Europe in Como.
+v1.0.1 Presented at FOSS4G Europe in Como.

 THANKS
 ======

-Thanks to the Norwegian Forest and Landscape Institute (now NIBIO, the Norwegian Institute of Bioeconomy Research) for supporting open source publication/sharing of our local scripts that may be useful for others.
+- Thanks to the Norwegian Forest and Landscape Institute (now NIBIO, the Norwegian Institute of Bioeconomy Research) for supporting open source publication/sharing of our local scripts that may be useful for others.

+- Martijn Meijers for the suggestion of using UNION ALL for a little extra speed.

 TODO
 ====